NikKowPHP/social-brain/chapters/chapter-11.md

 **Step 3: Navigating the Dissonance (The Middle of the Meeting)** The conflict ignited immediately.
 Mark presented an aggressive date; Jane countered, "That's reckless."

-Maria felt her own system start to hijack.
-She caught herself, took a silent **Conductor's Breath (Chapter 1)** to quiet her inner Architect, and deployed the core principle of connection: proving she was listening before trying to solve (Chapter 6).
+Maria felt her own system start to hijack. *Here we go again,* a voice in her head screamed. *David is waiting for this to fall apart.
+Don't let him be right.* She caught herself, took a silent **Conductor's Breath (Chapter 1)** to quiet her inner Architect, and deployed the core principle of connection: proving she was listening before trying to solve (Chapter 6).

 *   She turned to Jane: "That's a critical point, Jane.
 It sounds like your core concern isn't just about the date, but about protecting our long-term credibility with users.
 Is that right?"
 (Jane's tension dropped.)
 *   Maria then employed **Strategic Silence**.
 Her calm presence co-regulated the room.